wfailla/un-orchestrator/orchestrator/README_RESTAPI.md

 ### NF-FG examples
-This section provides some NF-FG that can be used to configure the un-orchestrator.
+This section provides some NF-FG that can be used to configure the un-orchestrator, written in the original NF-FG formalism (the one defined in WP5).

-### vSwitch pass-through example
+### Example 1: vSwitch pass-through, without VNFs

-This example is very simple: it configures a graph that receives all the traffic from interface ge0 and sends it to interface ge1, without any network function in the middle.
+This example is very simple: it configures a graph that receives all the traffic from interface `ge0` and sends it to interface `ge1`, without any network function in between.

-First, create a new file, named *myGraph.json*, that contains the following graph data:
+First, create a new file, named `myGraph.json`, that contains the following graph data:

     {